Screening

 PPV and NPV combine information about test sensitivity and specificity with the overall prevalence of a specific disease in the population.
 Mathematically, they’re calculated as:

-Let’s take an example from colorectal cancer.
-The most basic form of colorectal cancer screening for individuals at average risk is the at-home Fecal Immunochemical Test (FIT).
-This test has 74% sensitivity and 94% specificity.
-The average prevalence for colorectal cancer is approximately 4% (i.e., 4% of the population can expect to be accurately diagnosed with this cancer at some point in their lives).
-That means the NPV and PPV of a FIT test for someone at average risk are:
+Let’s take an example from breast cancer.
+The most basic form of breast cancer screening for individuals at average risk is a mammogram.
+This test has 72% sensitivity and 98% specificity.
+The average incidence of breast cancer at age 45 is approximately 0.2% (i.e., 2 out of a thousand 45-year olds in the United States can expect to be accurately diagnosed with breast cancer).
+That means the NPV and PPV of a mammogram for someone at average risk are:

-This means that if a person at average risk for colorectal cancer receives a positive result on a FIT test, there is only a 34% chance they in fact have colorectal cancer.
-If they receive a negative result, there is a 99% chance they do not in fact have the disease–overwhelming odds would say this was a true negative.
+This means that if a 45-year old woman at average risk for breast cancer receives a positive result on a mammogram, there is only a 6.7% chance they in fact have breast cancer.
+If they receive a negative result, there is a 99.9% chance they do not in fact have the disease–overwhelming odds would say this was a true negative.

 However, PPV and NPV change as disease prevalence changes, and disease prevalence is based on personalized risk factors.
 That’s where the Catch risk assessment comes into play.

-For a 45-year-old individual with a first-degree relative who had previously been diagnosed with colorectal cancer, personalized disease risk may be higher than the population average of 4%; if it were to jump to 7%, the PPV and NPV of the FIT test shift to 63% and 96% respectively.
+For a 45-year-old woman who works as a flight attendant and drinks an average of 2 drinks per day, personalized disease risk may be higher than the population average of 0.2%; if it were to jump to 0.4%, the PPV and NPV of a mammogram shift to 12.4% and 99.8% respectively.
 A positive result would be a bit more concerning, and a negative result should not connote quite as much confidence.

 At Catch, we provide this vital context for all the screening tests we recommend, which can help you not only interpret your own test results, it can help you make informed decisions about frequency of testing, which tests to pursue, and your own comfort level with the results you receive.
 Providing the information you need to make informed decisions, and using your personalized risk assessment to recommend a screening plan, will give you the best chance of catching cancer early.